-The Master of Science in Oriental Medicine degree program of the Institute of Clinical Acupuncture and Oriental Medicine is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is the recognized accrediting agency for the approval of programs preparing acupuncture and Oriental Medicine practitioners.
-ACAOM is located at:
+As a result, in 1999, ICAOM enrolled its first class in its Master of Science in Oriental Medicine program, and in 2002 the program was accredited by the Accreditation Commission for Acupuncture and Oriental Medicine which is the recognized agency for preparing acupuncture and Oriental Medicine practitioners recognized by the U.S. Department of Education.